Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Stanford Type A Aortic Dissection: This type of dissection occurs in the first part of the aorta, closer to the heart, and can be immediately life-threatening.
-It usually requires emergency open chest surgery to repair or replace the first segment of the aorta where the tear started (ascending aorta +/- the arch and/or aortic valve).
-This is a more common type of dissection than Type B, and the dissection of the aorta usually extends through the entire length of the aorta.
+• Stanford Type A Aortic Dissection: This type starts in the first (upper) part of your aorta, closer to your heart.
+It can be immediately life-threatening.
+It usually requires emergency open-chest surgery to repair or replace the first part of the aorta where the tear started.
+The dissection usually extends through the entire length of the aorta.
+This is a more common type than Type B.

-• Stanford Type B Aortic Dissection: This type of tear begins farther down the aorta (descending aorta beyond the arch), and farther from the heart.
-Like the type A dissection, this usually extends from the descending aorta into the abdominal segment (abdominal aorta), but doesn’t involve the first part of the aorta in the front of the chest.
-Surgery may or may not be needed immediately, depending on exactly where the dissection is located and if it is or isn’t cutting off blood flow to your organs.
-These operations usually can be performed with a stent-graft device inserted into the aorta.
+• Stanford Type B Aortic Dissection: This type begins farther down your aorta (descending aorta beyond the arch), and farther from your heart.
+Like the Type A dissection, this usually extends from the descending aorta into your abdominal aorta.
+But it doesn’t involve the first part of the aorta.
+You may or may not need surgery right away, depending on where the dissection is and whether it’s cutting off blood flow to your organs.

 Advertisement